nodejs/loaders/README.md

 - [x] Move loaders off thread. https://github.com/nodejs/node/issues/43658, https://github.com/nodejs/node/pull/44710

-### Milestone 2: Usability improvements
+### Milestone 2: Stability

-- [ ] Provide a way to register loaders without a command-line flag, for example via a `"loaders"` field in `package.json`.
-See https://github.com/nodejs/node/pull/46826, [#98](https://github.com/nodejs/loaders/issues/98), https://github.com/nodejs/node/pull/43973.
+- [ ] Provide a way to register loaders from application code, such as `import { registerLoader } from 'module'`. https://github.com/nodejs/node/pull/46826.

+- [ ] Remove `globalPreload` hook; design a new API to preserve the communications channel from that hook so that we continue to provide a way to communicate between loaders code and application code.
+See https://github.com/nodejs/loaders/discussions/124#discussioncomment-5735397.

 - [ ] Support loading source when the return value of `load` has `format: 'commonjs'`.
 See https://github.com/nodejs/node/issues/34753#issuecomment-735921348 and https://github.com/nodejs/loaders-test/blob/835506a638c6002c1b2d42ab7137db3e7eda53fa/coffeescript-loader/loader.js#L45-L50.

+### Milestone 3: Usability improvements

+- [ ] Provide a way to register loaders via configuration, for example via adding support for `.env` files to Node.js or having `node` read configuration from a new field in `package.json` or other configuration file.
+See https://github.com/nodejs/node/pull/46826, [#98](https://github.com/nodejs/loaders/issues/98), https://github.com/nodejs/node/pull/43973#issuecomment-1249549346.

 - [ ] First-class support for [import maps](https://github.com/WICG/import-maps) that doesn’t require a custom loader.